Strategies

 • Shoulder areas or widened clear zones adjacent to the roadway.

-• Removing, relocating or shielding fixed objects and potential hazards.
+• Removing, relocating or shielding fixed objects and potential obstacles.

 Intersection Crashes